 High-Resistance Atomizers and Cartomizers

 What if you’ve reached the limit of what a 3.7-volt device can deliver and you still want more vapor?
 E-cigarette manufacturers are now making devices that can go all the way up to six volts.
-Of these, the device with the best combination of high performance and low cost is probably Volcano’s Lavatube e-cig, which sells at $99.99 for a full kit, minus a 15% discount with the coupon code vapegrl15.
+Of these, the device with the best combination of high performance and low cost is probably V2’s Pro Series 3 vaporizer, which sells at $59.99 for a full kit, minus a 15% discount with the coupon code vapegrl15.
 Also worth considering is the ProVari, a USA-made e-cigarette mod that performs a little better than the Lavatube but costs twice as much.

 Although a serious e-smoking fanatic might be tempted to connect a low-resistance atomizer to a device like the Lavatube and crank it up to six volts, that’s actually not possible because the combination would result in a current of 4 amps, which could lead to battery or heating coil damage very quickly.
 Instead, the ideal attachment for a high-voltage device is a high-resistance atomizer or cartomizer, which restricts the current a bit.
 A high-resistance atomizer — sometimes incorrectly called a “high-voltage atomizer” — has a rating of 3.0 ohms or higher.
 At six volts, a 3.0 ohm attachment will achieve 12 watts of vapor production at a very manageable 2 amps.